About Us Overview

 In 2011, Sirona Biochem went on to acquire TFChem’s entire platform and development laboratory in Rouen, France.
-As a result of the transaction, the founder of TFChem, Dr. Geraldine Deliencourt-Godefroy, became the largest shareholder and Chief Scientific Officer in Sirona Biochem.
+As a result of the transaction, the founder of TFChem, Dr. Geraldine Deliencourt-Godefroy, became the largest shareholder and Chief Scientific Officer of Sirona Biochem.

 Sirona Biochem’s development focus is centered around three high-valued programs.
 Each program is selected based on core expertise in the area, market potential, development timeline and high return on investment.

 - Therapeutics – Diabetes, Anti-inflammatories and Anti-infectives